conan-io/docs/devops/metadata.rst

 The **metadata files** feature allows to create, upload, append and store metadata associated to packages in an integrated and unified way, while avoiding the impact on developers and CI speed and costs, because metadata files are not downloaded and unzipped by default when packages are used.

+It is important to highlight that there are two types of metadata:

+- Recipe metadata, associated to the ``conanfile.py`` recipe, the metadata should be common to all binaries created from this recipe (package name, version and recipe revision).
+This metadata will probably be less common, but for example results of some scanning of the source code, that would be common for all configurations and builds, can be recipe metadata.
+- Package binary metadata, associated to the package binary for a given specific configuration and represented by a ``package_id``.
+Build logs, tests reports, etc, that are specific to a binary configuration will be package metadata.

 Creating metadata in recipes